 Do you need to look beyond native options for exporting mailboxes to PST?

 There are many occasions when administrators have to look beyond native options for converting EDB to PST.
-Though content filtering and multiple mailbox migration can be done with the Shell cmdlets, the procedure is not simple as in many professional Exchange recovery tools like Kernel for Exchange Server.
-And when the Exchange database is corrupt, recovery tools help to convert EDB files to PST format so as to restore the inaccessible mailboxes.
+Though content filtering and multiple mailbox migration can be done with the Shell cmdlets, the procedure is not simple as in many professional Exchange server recovery tools.
+And when the Exchange database is corrupt, Exchange Server Recovery tool helps to convert EDB files to PST format so as to restore the inaccessible mailboxes.
 Moreover, accomplishing the export task from a friendly interface is preferred even by technically brilliant Exchange administrators.

 Tool Process to Export Exchange Mailboxes to Outlook Data Files

 - Install and launch the tool on your system.
 Click Offline EDB icon and click Next.